joist-framework/joist/packages/component/README.md

 #### Use DI with any base class

+You can use Joist's DI immplementation with any base class that you like.
+The `withInjector` can be applied to a class which will make that class an `InjectorBase`.

 ```TS
 import { component, withInjector, get } from '@joist/component';
 import { service } from '@joist/di';